FeedFoodie/feedfoodie.github.io/FBC/index.md

 ☆☆☆

-This is the story of a terminally ill martial arts genius in search of a path to survival.
+This is the story of country bumpkin Jung Yeonsin, who was born with a terminal illness that also makes him a martial arts genius.
+Can he find a way to survive?

 ☆☆☆